-The predominant reproductive strategy in eukaryotic organisms is bisexual reproduction which involves the formation and fusion of gametes, namely sperm from the testes and eggs from the ovaries.
-This is also true for all major insect groups, in which, however, bisexuality is often combined with numerous aberrant modes of reproduction (White 1973; Ivanova-Kazas 1995; Simon et al., 2003; De Meeûs et al. 2007; Vershinina & Kuznetsova 2016; Leather & Hardie 2017; Gokhman & Kuznetsova 2018).
-These latter can characterize high-rank taxons or be found in separate genera and species within a group that mainly reproduces bisexually.
+The predominant reproductive strategy in eukaryotic organisms is bisexual reproduction which involves the formation and fusion of gametes, namely, sperm from the testes and eggs from the ovaries.
+This is also true for all major insect groups, in which, however, bisexuality is often combined with numerous aberrant modes of reproduction

+(White 1973; Ivanova-Kazas 1995; Simon et al. 2003; De Meeûs et al. 2007; Vershinina and Kuznetsova 2016; Leather and Hardie 2017; Gokhman and Kuznetsova 2018).
+These latter can characterize high-rank taxa or be found in separate genera and species within a group that mainly reproduces bisexually.
 The large insect supercohort Paraneoptera provides a unique opportunity to study almost the entire spectrum of aberrant reproductive strategies as well as genetic and chromosomal systems known in insects in general, such as ovoviviparity and viviparity, neoteny and paedogenesis, larval meiosis, achiasmate and inverted meiosis, parthenogenesis and polyploidization, dizygotic embryonal development, very peculiar types of mating, a huge variety of sex determination mechanisms, etc. It is important to point out that some reproductive patterns are often highly variable between or even within insect species.

-In this monograph we attempt to summarize results of our own long-term investigations in the field and available literature data in order to give an overall picture of distribution of different reproductive characteristics within and among higher taxa of Paraneoptera.
-The supercohort Paraneoptera comprises about 130 000 recent species in the world fauna and is traditionally subdivided into the orders Zoraptera, Copeognatha (=Psocoptera), Parasita (=Phthiraptera), Thysanoptera, and the superorder Arthroidignatha (=Hemiptera sensu stricto) with two large orders, Heteroptera (true bugs) with about 45000 species and Homoptera with about 66000 species (Poisson & Pesson 1951; Henry 2017; Gavrilov-Zimin 2018; Kluge 2020) (Figs 1-2).
-The last group is the most taxonomically diverse and combines five recent suborders, Aphidinea (about 6000 species), Coccinea (8000 species), Psyllinea (3500 species), Aleyrodinea (1500 species) and Cicadinea (47000 species), which are quite divergent from each other morphologically, anatomically, cytogenetically, etc. Heteroptera compete with them in diversity and even surpass themin some aspects.
+In this monograph, we attempt to summarize results of our own long-term investigations in the field and available literature data in order to give an overall picture of distribution of different reproductive characteristics within and among higher taxa of Paraneoptera.
+The supercohort Paraneoptera comprises about 130,000 recent species in the world fauna and is traditionally subdivided into the orders Zoraptera, Copeognatha (=Psocoptera), Parasita (=Phthiraptera), Thysanoptera, and the superorder Arthroidignatha (=Hemiptera sensu stricto) with two large orders, Heteroptera (true bugs) with about 45,000 species and Homoptera with about 66,000 species (Poisson and Pesson 1951; Henry 2017; Gavrilov-Zimin 2018; Kluge 2020) (Figs 1, 2).
+The last group is the most taxonomically diverse and combines five recent suborders, Aphidinea (about 5,000 species), Coccinea (8,000 species), Psyllinea (3,500 species), Aleyrodinea (1,500 species) and Cicadinea (47,000 species), which are quite divergent from each other morphologically, anatomically, cytogenetically, etc. Heteroptera compete with them in diversity and even surpass them in some aspects.
 This taxon is usually considered in the rank from order to suborder and, together with Coleorrhyncha (about 30 species), is often included in the higher taxon Heteropteroidea.
-Heteroptera are divided into seven infraorders: Enicocephalomorpha, Dipsocoromorpha, Nepomorpha, Gerromorpha, Leptopodomorpha, Cimicomorpha, and Pentatomomorpha; they include aquatic, semi-aquatic, surface-dwelling, terrestrial, carnivorous, blood-sucking, herbivorous and parasitic representatives.
+Heteroptera are divided into seven infraorders, Enicocephalomorpha, Dipsocoromorpha, Nepomorpha, Gerromorpha, Leptopodomorpha, Cimicomorpha, and Pentatomomorpha; they include aquatic, semi-aquatic, surfacedwelling, terrestrial, carnivorous, blood-sucking, herbivorous, and parasitic representatives.
 The current level of knowledge of the cytogenetics and reproductive biology varies significantly between different groups of Paraneoptera.
-For example, among Aphidinea, Coccinea, Psyllinea, Cicadinea, and Heteroptera, several thousand species from all large families have been studied so far in this respect.
-On the other hand, among Zoraptera, Copeognatha, Parasita, Thysanoptera, and Aleyrodinea only occasional species from a small number of families have been analyzed and both cytogenetic and reproductive characteristics of these groups are therefore poorly known.
+For example, among Aphidinea, Coccinea, Psyllinea, Cicadinea, and Heteroptera, several thousand species from all large families have been studied in this respect.
+On the other hand, among Zoraptera, Copeognatha, Parasita, Thysanoptera, and Aleyrodinea only occasional species from a small number of families have been analyzed, and both cytogenetic and reproductive characteristics of these groups are currently poorly known.
 The reason for this is largely due to difficulties in collecting these insects which are very small and lead a hidden life style.

-We hope that this book will be useful for specialists in entomology, cytogenetics and evolutionary biology, as well as for those in the field of plant protection, veterinary and medicine.
+We hope that our review issue will be useful for specialists in entomology, cytogenetics and evolutionary biology, as well as for those in the field of plant protection, veterinary and medicine.
 Many scale insects and aphids as well as some thrips, psyllids and true bugs are important pests of agricultural and ornamental plants and carriers of pathogenic viruses, whereas many lice and some true bugs are ectoparasites of invertebrate and vertebrate animals, including humans.
-Comparative knowledge of reproductive modes generated from studies across different phylogenetic lineages of Paraneoptera is essential for a better understanding of reproductive processes and underlying cytogenetic mechanisms in the Insecta as a whole.
+Comparative knowledge